jdasfd/withncbi_note/note/Pseudomonas.md

         fi
         pigz -p 3 {}
     '
+# -p/--processes n: allow up to n compression threads (default is the number of online processors)

 # IPS family
 # Some proteins belong to more than one family.
 Only the best one is kept here